 The older FSF essay on the differences between free software and open source philosophy mentioned:

 This manipulative practice would be no less harmful if it were done using the term “free software.”
 But companies do not seem to use the term “free software” that way; perhaps its association with idealism makes it seem unsuitable.
 The term “open source” opened the door for this.

 And we can see that philosophical difference play out in front of us—what Perens referred to as open source’s “different language” gave room for proprietors to talk about their non-free software as though it were equivalent to free software, just another choice to consider.
 An organization committed to pitching for software freedom wouldn’t do this, but the OSI did this.

 Proprietary software is free software’s enemy not open source.
-However the open source development methodology apparently does work as designed and give ground to the notion that it’s right and proper to push software freedom and freedom talk aside anytime software freedom becomes inconvenient.
+However the open source development methodology apparently does work as designed and gives ground to the notion that it’s right and proper to push software freedom and freedom talk aside anytime software freedom becomes inconvenient.